siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 init 5 && exit
 ~~~

-Please refrain from system updates with applications like *synaptic*, *adept*, or *kpackage*!
+If a new kernel has been installed, the command **`systemctl reboot`** or **`init 6`** needs to be run instead of *"init 5"* in order to boot with the new kernel.

 ### Why use apt exclusively

-Package managers like *adept*, *synaptic*, and *kpackage* cannot always correctly resolve the extensive changes in Sid (changes in dependencies, naming conventions, scripts, etc.).
-These are not bugs in these programs or mistakes made by the developers.
+For installing, deleting, and carrying out a system update, *apt* should be used.
+Please refrain from updating the system with applications like `synaptic`, `adept`, or `kpackage`!

-The mentioned programs are excellent for installing *Debian stable* and very good for searching program packages, but they are not adapted to the special tasks of the dynamic distribution Debian Sid.
-For installing, deleting, and performing a system update, *apt* should be used.
+The mentioned programs are excellent *Debian stable* installation and very good for searching program packages, but they are not adapted to the special tasks of the dynamic distribution Debian Sid.
+They cannot correctly resolve the extensive changes in Sid (changed dependencies, naming conventions, or scripts).
+This is not due errors in the programs or mistakes by the developers.

-Package managers like *adept*, *synaptic*, and *kpackage* are - technically speaking - non-deterministic.
+Package managers like adept, synaptic, and kpackage are - technically speaking - non-deterministic.
 When using a dynamic distribution like Debian Sid with the addition of third party repositories whose quality cannot be tested by the Debian team, a system update can lead to disaster, as these package managers can make wrong decisions by automatically trying to solve the problem.

-Furthermore, it should be noted that ALL GUI package managers must be run in X. System updates in X (even an anyway not recommended 'apt upgrade') will sooner or later cause you to irreversibly damage your system.
+Furthermore, it should be noted that all GUI package managers must be run in X. System updates in X (even an anyway not recommended 'apt upgrade') will sooner or later cause you to irreversibly damage your system.

-In contrast, *apt* does only what is requested.
+In contrast, apt does only what is requested.
 In the case of incomplete dependencies in Sid, i.e. when the system breaks (this can happen in Sid during structural changes), the causes can be precisely determined and thus repaired or bypassed.
 The own system does not "break".
-So if a system update feels like deleting half the system, *apt* leaves it up to the administrator to decide what to do, and does not act on its own.
+So if a system update feels like deleting half the system, apt leaves it up to the administrator to decide what to do, and does not act on its own.

-This is the reason why Debian builds use *apt* and not other package managers.
+This is the reason why Debian builds use apt and not other package managers.

 ### Searching for program packages

 The APT system provides a number of useful search commands that search the APT database and output information about packages.
-In addition, there are some programs that graphically display the search.
+In addition, there are some programs that display the search graphically.

 #### Package search in the terminal

-With the simple command **`apt search <search pattern>`** you get the list of all packages containing the search pattern.
-Searching with *search* allows the use of regex terms.
+With the simple command **`apt search <search_pattern>`** you get a list of all packages containing the search pattern.
+Searching with `search` allows the use of regex terms.

-For example, if you search for "gman", you get this result:
+For example, if you search for *"gman"*, you get this result:

 ~~~
 user1@pc1:~$ apt search ^gman